8bitgentleman/roam-depot-send-to-graph/README.md

-A Roam Research extension to send blocks of text from one graph to another.
-The recipient graph does not need to be open for
+A Roam Research extension to send blocks from one graph to another.
+The destination graph does not need to be open.
-Note: this is a one-way push.
+This is a one-way push.
 The blocks are added to the new graph as if you had created them manually yourself.

 ## Features
 - Send blocks to another graph with a simple right-click command or via hotkey.